thealexgraham/slack-composer/README.md

-amperbot
+slack-composer
 -------------------
-amperbot is a Slack bot for creating and sharing AI music using the Amper API.
+slack-composer is a Slack bot for creating and sharing AI music using the Amper API.

 Built to deploy on a Heroku instance using the following buildpack: